Thia-AI/Auto-AI/README.md

 ## About

-Currently Thia is a passion project of mine (hoping to get some funding after the MVP is done) that I came up after I received an absolutely ridiculous bill from Google Cloud:
+Currently Thia is a passion project of mine (hoping to get some funding after the MVP is done) that I came up with after I received an absolutely ridiculous bill from Google Cloud:

 ![yes](./doc/images/automl_pricing_example.png)